Luv2C0d3/funascii/README.md

 ```
 ### What is the magic needed to create a language in this case?
 The file `interpret.rkt` has both the interpreter as well as the magic incantations needed to create an interpreted language, which are:
-* A reader, provided via `read_syntax` function
+* A reader, provided via a `read_syntax` function, which in turn invokes the tokenizer and parser in sequence.
 * An expander, provided via a `#%module-begin` macro.

 Note that this is the recipe that I use in all the languages I created in this project.

-## Third step: Rolling your sleeves, an interpreter with simple lisp-y racket + side effects
+## Going back: An interpreter with simple schemy racket + side effects
-Going backwards, I wanted to check how feasible it would be to create a language using just generic LISP/scheme core functions, without any need for fancy `syntax-parse` or similar constructs.
+Going backwards, I wanted to check how feasible it would be to create a language using mostly generic scheme functions, without any need for fancy `syntax-parse` or similar constructs.

 **The files for this language are**:
 ```